chisophugis/rb/README.md

-A surprisingly large number of the red-black trees used in practice are basically straight copies of the pseudocode in the CLRS algorithms textbook without thinking twice about what is actually going on.
+A surprisingly large number of the red-black trees used in practice are basically straight copies of the pseudocode in the CLRS algorithms textbook without thinking about what the algorithm is actually doing.
 See `bestiary/__info.lua` for more information.
-One particularly annoying example of this is that most implementations treat the left-hand and right-hand cases differently, using an `if` with two basically identical branches except switching left for right.
-This duplication can be removed by having the node struct store child nodes in an array (e.g. `struct rb_node *children[2];`) and access the children through indexes.
+One particular example of this is that most implementations treat the left-hand and right-hand cases separately, using an `if` with two basically identical branches except switching left for right.
+This duplication can be removed by having the node struct store child nodes in an array (e.g.
+`struct rb_node *children[2];`) and access the children through indexes.
 This change reduces alone reduces code size by about half and gets rid of unpredictable branches.
-Another dead giveaway that the authors weren't thinking very hard and were instead just copying from CLRS is that they have the "end-game" code for insert rebalancing *inside* the loop that goes up the tree splitting 4-nodes, which is ridiculous.
+Another giveaway that the code is probably derived from CLRS is that the "end-game" code for insert rebalancing is *inside* the loop that goes up the tree splitting 4-nodes (which really obscures things).

 ## Other files